FortinetCloudCSE/GCP-FortiGate-protecting-resources/content/01GettingStarted/_index.md

 \*\*\* __PLEASE DO NOT SUBMIT MULTIPLE TIMES__ \*\*\*  {{< /notice >}}

-When provisioning is complete, one of the following will happen.
+When provisioning is complete, You will recieve and email from  **fortinetsecdevops@gmail.com** titled "GCP TEC Workshop".

-* You will receive and email indicating that there are no environments available to utilize.
-In this case please try again at a later date.
-* You will receive an email indicating that the supplied email address is from an unsupported domain.
-* No email received due to an unexpected error.
-You can try again or notify the Google Cloud CSE team.

 Tasks